 You can use your Sleeping Duck mattress with any base you have.
 However, they suggest you either use a slatted base (with no more than 8cm gaps between each slat) or any firm flat surface.
 The highest the number of slats, the better!
 Don’t use this mattress with ensembles or sprung bases as they cannot provide the mattress with the needed support.
 If you are a minimalist, use your floor as your base.
 The mattress comes in many sizes including the IKEA ones so you can definitely use your old one if that is the case.
 I used my EU double IKEA bed frame and it worked really well, so no need to worry here.

-This mattress comes with a 10 year guarantee but make sure you read the terms and conditions carefully so you know all the details.
+This mattress comes with a 10-year guarantee but makes sure you read the terms and conditions carefully so you know all the details.
 They really focus on the use of the right mattress base so make sure you use one from those that I mentioned above.
-The full T&Cs can be found here.
 The mattress also comes with a 100 night trial period which means that you have more than 3 months to decide whether you are happy with your Sleeping Duck mattress.
 If you decide that you want to return it, they will come and collect it for free and will give you a full refund!
 Just email their customer services department and they will arrange everything for you.
 Overall, a really good job here!

 This is always the money question especially now that I am finishing this Sleeping Duck mattress review.
 In summary, this mattress is a really great choice and it is ideal for all those who look for:

 - A modular mattress that gives them flexibility and the choice to adjust quickly the firmness.